We’re working on a great

 Christine earned her undergraduate degree from the University of Wisconsin in Madison and her graduate degree from DePaul University.
 Christine lives in Bentonville, Arkansas with her husband, Carlos.
 They have three grown daughters.

-Glennis Rosen
+Glennis Sereno

 Vice President of Operations, Ingeborg